 Buying a house is an important decision and major investment.
 It’s also a step toward the American dream.
 Like many Americans, our heroes can be hesitant to make the leap.
-Many heroes often ask, “Should I buy a house in 2019?” or “When is the best time to buy a house”?
+Many heroes often ask, “Should I buy a house in 2020?” or “When is the best time to buy a house”?
 It’s a great question.
 It’s an important question.
 There are many advantages to becoming a homeowner.
-But, if your circumstances are questionable, then it might be best to wait.
-Here are some historical trends and key housing market indicators for 2019 to consider before you decide to buy a home.
+But, if your circumstances are questionable, then it might not be the best time to buy a house.
+Here are some historical trends and key housing market indicators for 2020 to consider before you decide to buy a home.

 Look at Housing Market Key Indicators

 One of the best ways to decide if you should buy a house is to look at the real estate market in your local area and try to determine if existing conditions work for your situation.
-Here are some national key indicators and trends to note, courtesy of the National Association of Realtors and Ellen Paris, Forbes.com contributor.
+Here are some national key indicators and trends to note, courtesy of the National Association of Realtors and their recent market trend post.

 Home Inventory Levels